 At the University of Manchester, medical students are trained to take a full history, including environmental and occupational exposure.
-Students are provided with a framework for history taking which includes a social history section, detailing travel, exercise, work, previous occupations, and home life.
+Students are provided with a framework for history taking which includes a social history section, detailing travel, exercise, work, previous occupations, home life, and potential exposures to pollutants/toxins in the home/workplace.